Orfium/toolbox/documentation/docs/modules/Authentication/faq.md

 Make sure you have a `.env` or `.env.local` on your project and you set up the enviroments correctly on the first step.

+### Refresh tokens doesn't seem to work.

+Something has been missed on the configuration of the application by the person/team responsible.
+They have to make sure that your API settings has `Allow Offline Access` and `Refresh Token` enabled.

 ### I see redirects/refresh one after the other, what's wrong?

 Something has been missed on the configuration of the application by the person/team responsible.
 Get in touch with them and emphasize to check connections of the organizations provided for the application.